David Bowie Part 1: Transition & Tribute (1992)

 🎸 Event: Album Release: ‘Tin Machine Live: Oy Vey, Baby’

-🗒️ Note: The band’s only official live album is released, featuring recordings from the ‘It’s My Life’ tour including tracks from Northport, New York, Chicago, and Tokyo.
-The album experiences a poor commercial performance, peaking at No. 30 in the UK charts.
+🗒️ Notes: The band’s only official live album is released, featuring recordings from the ‘It’s My Life’ tour.
+Despite featuring strong performances from Chicago and Tokyo, the album experiences poor commercial performance, signaling the public end of the Tin Machine project.

 📅 1992-07-15